ujjwallsrivastavaa/AgriShield/Readme.md

-## AgriShield: Empowering Farmers through Technology
+## Introducing AgriShield: Empowering Farmers with Innovative Technology Solutions for Optimal Farm Operations and Stable Market Access.

 AgriShield is an innovative platform designed to revolutionize the agriculture sector by bridging the gap between farmers and buyers.
 The solution leverages **AI-driven price prediction models** to forecast crop prices up to 12 months in advance, enabling farmers to make informed decisions about crop selection and planning.